 Referral hacks are the last stage in the growth hacking funnel.
 Up to this point, our growth hackers have been focused on one user at a time.
 Yes, we may be attracting a large number of users, but the hacks themselves are set to interact with website visitors on an individual basis.
 Referral hacks take it to that next level.
 These are the growth hacks that cause a customer to promote your product as if they are an extension of your sales team.
 This is where are curve transforms from a steady progression to an exponential tilt up.

-For example Uber launched a referral program that gave $30 worth of free rides to new users.
+For example, Uber launched a referral program that gave $30 worth of free rides to new users.
 Patrick Cines is a young growth hacker that took advantage of this program and managed to rack up $1,500 in free Uber rides.
 Here’s an overview of Uber growth engine.

-Colleges are like micro communities with tech savvy users which makes it one of the best ways to get initial growth if you buyer personas aligns with college students demographics.
+Colleges are like micro communities with tech-savvy users which makes it one of the best ways to get initial growth if you buyer personas aligns with college students demographics.

 The most basic and fundamental referral hack is to offer a perk for using your product or service.
-Perks can range from discounts, to storage space, to a personalized reward, and even exclusive reward tiers.
+Perks can range from discounts to storage space, to a personalized reward, and even exclusive reward tiers.
 Keep it easy and give it value.
 A perk hack offers passive value in exchange for active growth to your customers.

 Another easy-to-implement referral hack is to simply ask customers to share and retweet.
 The consumer base is more aware than ever of the benefits of sharing content, sharing value, and sharing information.
 If they can help you get more followers, you can help them get more followers.
 This basic exchange of value between you and the customer leads to that customer duplicating into a new customer.
 Include sharing links in e-mails, blog posts, web pages, and special offers.
 It’s a one-click world and shared content needs to be quick and easy if you’re trying to grow referrals.

 Finally, we need our referrals to be traceable.
-Utilize tools like Google Analytics, UTM parameters, and affiliate programs to ensure that you can track the success of your referral hacks.
+Utilize tools like Google Analytics, UTM Tracking Codes, and affiliate programs to ensure that you can track the success of your referral hacks.
 Trial and error will inform a savvy growth hacker as to what is effective for generating referrals.
 Once they have an idea of what makes the needle move, they’ll replicate that effort to start pushing growth.

 Now you have an overall understanding of what growth hacking is.
 Consider finding your startup a proficient growth hacker to help unlock your product and website so you can begin developing large-scale marketing strategies.

 Some experts will argue that you should learn how to do growth hacking yourself.
 I’m going to argue that by focusing on your skill set and hiring people that complement your weaknesses you will be able to scale a lot faster.
-The real question is if you want to give up equity to an early stage employee, founder or hire an growth marketing consultant… They both come with pros and cons.
+The real question is if you want to give up equity to an early stage employee, founder or hire a growth marketing consultant… They both come with pros and cons.

 When hiring growth hackers remember they should be in-depth analysts and idea people with the touch of brilliance to recognize different levers within the growth hacking funnel for your startup.
 Initiative, creativity, and aggression are key characteristics of growth hackers.
 It’s a results-first business, pushing that initial growth, so you need a growth hacker that can take the responsibility and run with it.
 Marketing experts are grand strategists, plotting campaigns one battle at a time to achieve victory.
-Growth hackers are specialists, the sharp shooters, who can target and hit a single objective using whatever means are at their disposal.
+Growth hackers are specialists, the sharpshooters, who can target and hit a single objective using whatever means are at their disposal.
 Regardless here’s the skillset of a growth hacker.

 Think you have the chops to match the best growth hackers in the tech industry?
 Let me know what’s one growth hack that has given you the most success below in the comments section.